Integration of Gender Perspective in NATO's Work

 UNSCR 2242 (2015): Addressed women’s role in countering terrorism

 UNSCR 2493 (2019): Urges member states to commit to implementing the nine previously adopted resolutions

-Furthermore, while they are not part of the WPS framework, it is important to mention two additional resolutions:
+Furthermore, while they are not officially recognized as part of the WPS framework, it is important to mention two additional resolutions that are closely linked:

 UNSCR 2272 (2016): Sexual exploitation and abuse in peace operations